samirzjadhav/100-days-of-code/log.md

 ### Day 24: May 20 2022, Friday
 **Today's Progress**: Today I completed working on the layout of the game store page.
 It was fun getting this layout together and working with svgs.
 I utilized properties like flex-wrap and CSS functions.

+### Day 25: May 21 2022, Saturday
+**Today's Progress**: Today worked on the game store landing page hero image and image card responsive. and learned about some basic syntax in javascript.